-Pet waste left on the ground can be carried by rain or irrigation water into our local creeks and bays, contributing to pollution.
-Pet waste contains pathogenic bacteria and other parasites.
-When it is washed into our waterways it decays in the water, depleting oxygen levels and releasing ammonia, which can be harmful to fish and other aquatic organisms.
-It also contains nutrients that foster weed and algae growth.
+Pet waste left on the ground can be carried by rain or irrigation water into our local creeks and bays, contributing to water pollution.
+Pet waste contains pathogenic bacteria and parasites that can affect human health.
+When pet waste is washed into our waterways it decays in the water, which impacts oxygen levels that can be harmful to fish and other aquatic wildlife.
+It also contains nutrients that increase weed and algae growth.

 WHY SCOOP THE POOP?

-Pet waste also contains bacteria and parasites like ringworm, salmonella, Giardia, and E. coli – to name just a few.
+Pet waste contains bacteria and parasites like ringworm, salmonella, Giardia, and E. coli – to name just a few.
 Just one gram of dog waste can contain up to 23 million fecal coliform bacteria.
-This is known to cause serious health problems in humans, like intestinal illness and kidney disorders.
-Once these water-borne pathogens enter the watershed, it can make it unfit for swimming and other recreational activities.
+Fecal coliform are bacteria are known to cause serious health problems in humans, like intestinal illness and kidney disorders.
+Once these water-borne pathogens enter water bodies, like our bays and estuaries, they can make the water unfit for swimming and other recreational activities.

-City ordinance 22.11 requires the owner or person in control of an animal to remove any feces deposited by the animal on public or private property.
-Animal feces deposited upon any other property must be collected and removed daily.
+Yes, City ordinance 22.11 requires the owner or person in control of an animal to remove any feces deposited by the animal on public or private property immediately.
+Animal feces deposited upon on the owner’s private property must be collected and removed daily.

-- Bag pet waste and place it into your garbage can for pickup, flush it, or bury it at least six inches in the ground.
+- Bag pet waste and place it into your garbage can for pickup.

 - Only dispose of pet waste in solid waste containers.